banzaicloud/pipeline/README.md

 You can launch a Pipeline control plane on AWS with the following [Cloudformation](https://github.com/banzaicloud/pipeline-cp-launcher/blob/0.1.0/control-plane.template) template.

-### Deployed cluster
+### Deployments

-A typical cluster/application deployed with Pipeline - for an out of the box Spark/Zeppelin spotguide - looks like this.
+A typical cluster/application deployed with Pipeline - as an example Spark/Zeppelin spotguide - looks like this.

 ![Deployed Cluster](docs/images/spark-cluster-aws.png)